Marj4n/terminal-portfolio/README.md

 }
 ```

+### Visitor Statistics

+Enter your firebase project configuration in the .env for see visitor statistics.

 ## Themes

 Run `theme ls` to see all available themes and `theme set <theme>` to set the theme.